MathiasSchindler/monacc/docs/status.md

 - monacc can compile itself into `.o` files
 - Linked with host toolchain → `monacc-self`
 - `monacc-self` can compile and run example programs
-- Uses `selfhost/` headers to avoid full libc headers
+- Uses a minimal SELFHOST shim header (`compiler/monacc_selfhost.h`) to avoid relying on full libc headers/macros
 - Codegen avoids varargs formatting in SELFHOST builds

 ---